Faroe Islands · January

 Is January a good time to visit Faroe Islands?

-January is one of the tougher months to visit Faroe Islands. -1-4°C, very cloudy with frequent rain and strong winds — Daylight hours are extremely limited.
+January is one of the tougher months to visit Faroe Islands. -1-4°C, very windy with frequent rain and snow, short daylight hours. — Many hiking trails are inaccessible or dangerous due to snow and ice.

 What makes January worth visiting